I don’t know whether to laugh or cry… I don’t know whether to laugh out of sheer disbelief or cry out of sheer anger and frustration.

 No safe haven for these three sisters unfortunate enough to be born to the devil, yet we sleep perfectly at night knowing the night horrors some of us must face.

-We confidently interview a father raping his daughter at a radio station and yet there are no policemen waiting outside to make an arrest.
-She’s left at his mercy to continue to be a sex doll for the man who is supposed to love and protect her, yet it’s ok… this is what we tolerate and sanction.
+We confidently interview a father raping his daughter at a radio station and yet there’s no policemen waiting outside to make an arrest.
+She’s left at his mercy to continue to be a sexual doll for the man who is supposed to love and protect her, yet it’s ok… this is what we tolerate and sanction.

 If we make enough noise, if we protest long and loud enough, eventually we will see the change that needs to happen.
 Can we count on each other’s voices or are you going to move on after reading this and pretend you can’t help fix this problem?